kevinzg/facebook-scraper/README.md

 - [facebook-post-scraper](https://github.com/brutalsavage/facebook-post-scraper).
 Has comments.
 Uses Selenium.
 - [facebook-scraper-selenium](https://github.com/apurvmishra99/facebook-scraper-selenium).
 "Scrape posts from any group or user into a .csv file without needing to register for any API access".
 - [Ultimate Facebook Scraper](https://github.com/harismuneer/Ultimate-Facebook-Scraper).
 "Scrapes almost everything about a Facebook user's profile".
 Uses Selenium.
 - [Unofficial APIs](https://github.com/Rolstenhouse/unofficial-apis).
-List of unoffical APIs for various services, none for Facebook for now, but might be worth to check in the future.
+List of unofficial APIs for various services, none for Facebook for now, but might be worth to check in the future.
 - [major-scrapy-spiders](https://github.com/talhashraf/major-scrapy-spiders).
 Has a profile spider for Scrapy.
 - [facebook-page-post-scraper](https://github.com/minimaxir/facebook-page-post-scraper).
 Seems abandoned.
     - [FBLYZE](https://github.com/isaacmg/fb_scraper).
 Fork (?).